-This task will use the knowledge gained during the POC ~~and D&E~~ testing of expected [SGL] performance to generate a commissioning standard.
+This task will use the knowledge gained during the POC testing of expected [SGL] performance to generate a commissioning standard.
 These commissioning standards will be used to certify that a LUT is capable of processing SGB transmissions and distributing appropriate alert data to an associated SGB capable MCC (SGM).
 A commissioned ground segment with global coverage will be necessary to allow SGBs to be type approved and used operationally.

-3.3.3 Second Generation Beacon and Second Generation ~~LUT-Ground Segment D&E System~~ Testing
+3.3.3 Second Generation Beacon and Second Generation Ground Segment System Testing

-In order to participate in ~~D&E SGB System~~ testing, Participants will need to upgrade existing LUTs or procure [SGL]s.
-Once at least one SGB capable LUT is available, and a ~~D&E System Test~~ Plan has been coordinated with other participants, the ~~D&E SGB Systems Test~~ phase can commence.
-Participants will coordinate SGB ~~D&E System~~ testing and share their results with Cospas-Sarsat. ~~D&E SGB System Test~~ participants shall consider the impact to the existing LEO/GEO/MEO systems by SGB ~~D&E System~~ tests and ensure it is minimized.
-In case a LUT is involved in SGB ~~D&E System~~ tests and is also used operationally (for MEOSAR or GEOSAR operations), priority shall be given to first generation beacon processing if possible.
+In order to participate in SGB System testing, Participants will need to upgrade existing LUTs or procure [SGL]s.
+Once at least one SGB capable LUT is available, and a System Test Plan has been coordinated with other participants, the SGB Systems Test phase can commence.
+Participants will coordinate SGB System testing and share their results with Cospas-Sarsat.
+SGB System Test participants shall consider the impact to the existing LEO/GEO/MEO systems by SGB System tests and ensure it is minimized.
+In case a LUT is involved in SGB System tests and is also used operationally (for MEOSAR or GEOSAR operations), priority shall be given to first generation beacon processing if possible.

-~~The demonstration and evaluation phase will focus on characterising the technical and operational performance of SGBs within the existing operational system, evaluating the technical and operational performance of the SGBs by LUTs capable of processing SGB, evaluating the operational effectiveness and the benefits to SAR services, and provide a basis for the Cospas-Sarsat Council to decide on the operational use of SGBs.
-This assessment A demonstration of SGB performance is may be required for national and international organizations (e.g., ICAO and IMO which mandate the use of beacons and accept distress alerting systems, ITU which regulates the use of the frequency bands, and Cospas-Sarsat Participants that provide and use the new alerting system) to accept SGBs as an alerting source.~~
+A demonstration of SGB performance may be required for national and international organizations (e.g., ICAO and IMO which mandate the use of beacons and accept distress alerting systems, ITU which regulates the use of the frequency bands, and Cospas-Sarsat Participants that provide and use the new alerting system) to accept SGBs as an alerting source.